 Cut a piece for the corner

-Cut a piece of drywall for Drywall Installation to cover between the corner and the piece you just installed.
-Cut the piece a little smaller than necessary to leave a 1/4” (6mm) gap in the corner.
+A little piece is smaller than necessary to leave a 1/4” (6mm) gap in the corner.
 Screw the part into place.
 At the junction of the panels, cut a V-groove with your utility knife (see box); this will make it easier to hide the joint when laying the tape.

 Start at the bottom with a small room

 Start at the bottom row with a shorter piece so that the joint in the top row is not directly above the joint in the bottom row.
 Position the part, lift it with a lever and screw it into place.
 When the small part is in place, install the longer part.